mMONTAGEe/CRYPTO-Bot/README.md

 So basically. i want to help people.
 People want to make Discord bot.
 But dont know how to start.
 This template made to make Start easier.
-Containing basic commands, and stuff (Do not contain database for multiserver operating).
+Containing basic commands, and stuff (Do not contain database for multiserver operating).a

 ```